jrmmendes/jrmmendes/README.md

 ### Hello!
 Hi, My name I'm jrmmendes (he/him).
 You can call me Mendes or Romildo, and I'm a backend developer!
-I'm currently using TypeScript, Node.js, GraphQL (Apollo Server) and deploying my applicationst to Microsoft Azure (Functions, App Insights), Digital Ocean and AWS (DynamoDB, S3).
+I'm currently using TypeScript, Node.js, GraphQL (Apollo Server) and deploying my applications to Microsoft Azure (Functions, App Insights), Digital Ocean and AWS (DynamoDB, S3).

 I love sharing skills, creating educational content and writing, then if you have something that I can help, get in touch with me!